mmore500/tag-olympics-writeup/review/reviewer-3.md

 +Due to the uniformification process performed, both would be effectively rescaled to the range $\[0, 1\]$.
 +With a precision of $1/2^{32}$ --- tighter than $10^{-9}$ --- the 32-bit tags used should exhibit near-undetectable granularity, especially given the relatively small pools of query and operand tags used in our experiments.
 +
-+However, it is important to note that the bit flip mutation operator used in our experiments induces a rougly exponential distribution of effect size, which might otherwise be an unusual choice when working with a continuous-valued tag system.
++However, it is important to note that the bit flip mutation operator used in our experiments induces a rougly exponential distribution of mutation effect size, which might otherwise be an unusual choice when working with a continuous-valued tag system.
 +We unpack this issue in greater detail in Section \ref{sec:variational}.
 +
 +Alternate alphabet choice would have a minimal effect on the streak metric.